 Once you're used to our ways and you've built up a clean track record of supplying files correctly, we'll let you become a File Risker - if that's what you really want.
-If you choose to be a File Risker, please sign an "I'm a File Risker" form and send it to us with your file.
-We'll also need a hard copy or PDF proof (preferably in colour), a completed file supply checklist (download from our website or copy the one at the back of this guide), and a mock-up if your design is more complicated (see page 10).
+We'll need a PDF proof (preferably in color), a completed file supply checklist (copy one at the back of this guide), and a mock-up if your design is more complicated (see page 10).